 Indeed, product marketing is a valuable strategy for quick returns.
 But the trouble lies precisely in the word “quick”—because product marketing also has a very short life span.
-The majority of television commercials run for 30 seconds and then disappear into the ether; the average half-life of content on Twitter is 24 minutes (or less); and you’ll have reached 75% of your total audience within 5 hours on a Facebook ad.
+The majority of television commercials run for 30 seconds and then disappear into the ether; the average half-life of content on Twitter is 24 minutes; and you’ll have reached 75% of your total audience within two and a half hours on a Facebook ad.
 The ad goes up, it comes down; and as soon as it’s down, your business is no longer front-of-mind for your prospects.

 What is content marketing?

 Enter content marketing as an antidote to the hamster wheel of product marketing.
 While both practices are types of marketing (with sales as an end goal), the difference is in the focus.
 Product marketing focuses on valuing the product, while content marketing focuses on giving value to the prospect.
 It’s an approach to marketing that involves the creation and distribution of valuable material, none of which explicitly promotes the product or service, but rather stimulates interest in the brand.

 In other words, the focus of content marketing is on creating content that meets a customer need.
 Through it, your business confirms itself as an authority by offering content that solves problems and answers questions—in short, that educates your prospects.
 In doing so, you bolster your brand’s reputation and attract traffic… and that traffic has a higher likelihood of converting in the long run.